edunham/Website/source/daycamp_introtrack_session1.rst

     * Linux systems
     * Networking
     * Software development
-    * ...and the other skills you’ll need
+    * ...and the other skills you'll need
 * Build:
     * Duplicate internet infrastructure
     * Graduate to helping with OSL tasks